Ten FAQs on direct mail.

 Well-planned direct mail can be equally effective in both business and consumer markets.
 But these two markets are quite different and need different approaches.

 In general, the list of prospects in a business market will be shorter than in a consumer market, but the value of each item sold may be greater.
 This means that you may be justified in spending more time and money personalising business mailshots.
-The language has to be more formal and the message might best appeal to logic rather than emotion.
+The language has to be more formal and the message might need to appeal to logic rather than emotion.
 The recipient of a business mailshot can rarely act without first consulting relevant colleagues - so include benefits and evidence.

 In consumer markets the recipient is usually the buyer and can respond immediately.
 Moreover, the message can be aimed at broader emotional appeal since this plays a strong role in influencing personal buying, though benefits are still very important.